rycus86/prometheus_flask_exporter/README.md

 The prefix for the default metrics can be controlled by the `defaults_prefix` parameter.
 Is you don't want to use any prefix, pass the `prometheus_flask_exporter.NO_PREFIX` value in.

+You can avoid recording metrics on individual endpoints by decorating them with `@metrics.do_not_track()`, or use the `excluded_paths` argument when creating the `PrometheusMetrics` instance that takes a regular expression (either a single string, or a list) and matching paths will be excluded.

 ## Configuration

 By default, the metrics are exposed on the same Flask application on the